chrisvwx/LLLplus.jl/README.md

 [![Build Status](https://travis-ci.org/christianpeel/LLLplus.jl.svg?branch=master)](https://travis-ci.org/christianpeel/LLLplus.jl)
 [![LLLplus](http://pkg.julialang.org/badges/LLLplus_release.svg)](http://pkg.julialang.org/?pkg=LLLplus&ver=release)

-Lattice reduction and related lattice tools are increasingly important in wireless communication, cryptography, and signal processing.
+Lattice reduction and related lattice tools are used in wireless communication, cryptography, and mathematics.
 This package provides the following tools: Lenstra-Lenstra-Lovacsz (LLL) lattice reduction, Seysen lattice reduction, a sphere decoder, and VBLAST matrix decomposition.
+This package was created as a way to explore the Julia language, and is not intended to be a cannonical tool for lattice reduction.

 [LLL](https://en.wikipedia.org/wiki/Lenstra%E2%80%93Lenstra%E2%80%93Lov%C3%A1sz_lattice_basis_reduction_algorithm) [1]
 lattice reduction is a powerful tool in computer science that is used